About the policy

 What the policy means for your agency

 The policy applies to general government sector agencies with 100 or more staff.
+See the full list of reporting agencies.
 It is voluntary for other agencies.
 Other agencies may choose to participate voluntarily.

 The 24 actions and targets in the policy help your agency take the steps needed to help us reach our net zero targets.
 They help your agency to operate more efficiently and save energy and maintenance costs.
 They also improve environmental and health outcomes.